nike-2001/Toxicity-Detection-In-Social-Media/README.md

 4. **F1 Score**: Combines precision and recall to provide a balanced score that evaluates the model's ability to detect toxicity accurately and reliably.
 5. **Support**: Refers to the number of actual occurrences of each label (toxic, non-toxic, etc.) in the dataset, providing context to the precision, recall, and F1 scores.

+These metrics help us ensure that the model not only detects toxicity accurately but also effectively rephrases toxic language in a way that aligns with human evaluation.
+The metrics are computed on both the validation and test sets to provide a comprehensive assessment of model performance.

 ### Breakdown of Key Sections:
 1. **Introduction**: Explains the goal of the project and its primary features (detection and rephrasing).